 How does a school district gain access to the FLACS Checkpoint A and B exams?

-When a world language supervisor or administrator joins or renews their FLACS membership this year, they will automatically be enrolled in our Exam Consortium.
+When a world language supervisor or administrator joins or renews their NYSAWLA membership this year, they will automatically be enrolled in our Exam Consortium.
 The person they have designated as the testing coordinator or contact liaison will receive access to exams and exam information.
 The designee is also responsible for sharing the testing guidelines with their superintendent, and ensuring that these guidelines will be accepted and adhered to.